joaomiguelvieira/kNN-STUFF/README.md

 * A micro USB cable to connect the board to the host computer.

 ## Create a new project
 First, you need to create a new project that will contain the synthetizable block design to program the SoC.
-To do that, open Vivado 2018.3 and create a new project
+To do that, open Vivado 2018.3 and create a new project by selecting //Create Project// from the //Quick Start// menu.

+/home/joaovieira/Pictures/Screenshot from 2019-04-22 15-33-27.png

 ## Package the IPs
 ## Build the block diagram